-Recently I’ve been getting better at playing bass, and can play a lot of songs by Rage against the Machine and Green Day (not my music of choice, but you gotta start somewhere).
-Hank has been encouraging me to take my bass playing more seriously, and start writing and performing as a bassist instead of a pianist.
-He told me that I have the potential to be an outstanding bassist, whereas I’ll never be an outstanding pianist due to the number of classically trained pianists there are out there.
-There’s also more of a chance to kick ass on a bass than there is on a piano.
-I do agree with him, and I love playing bass.
-It’s the only creative activity in my life that feels pressure-free and fun.
+Recently I’ve been getting into playing bass – it’s the only creative activity in my life that feels pressure-free and fun, like it doesn’t matter if I’m any good, I’m just messing around and having fun.
 I also like the idea of being a woman who can play bass better than most men can – I’d like to be that person who challenges people’s sexist beliefs about women in music.
 The main problem is this: I’m scared that my time has passed, that as a late learner it’ll be too late for me to be successful.
 By the time I can play properly, I’ll be working full-time, and probably too old and too responsible to throw it all away on a music career.
 I can’t believe this.
 I’m 20 and I think I’m too old!

-However, I read this article about the Riot Grrrl revival a few weeks ago, and it really inspired me to start performing and writing powerful music.
-I don’t know all that much about Riot Grrrl since it was before my time, but the idea of DIY feminist punk-rock is very inspiring.
+However, I read this article about the Riot Grrrl revival a few weeks ago, and it really inspired me to start performing and writing again.
+The Riot Grrrl heyday was before my time, but the idea of DIY feminist punk-rock is very inspiring.
 For me, Riot Grrrl is a reaction to the male-dominated music industry which tells women that they can’t rock out, and that their only worth as musicians is their image and their sex appeal.
-Back in the early 90s when Riot Grrrl was in its heyday, women were overlooked in the punk scene.
-20 years later and things haven’t changed much.
-Admittedly, the world of pop music is currently very female-dominated, but 90% of female musicians adhere to a very strict definition of beauty, most of them are very sexual and wear very revealing clothes, and their lyrics deal with boring subject matter such as love, partying and sex (not to mention the fact that most of them don’t write their own songs).
-Although I guess it’s a good thing that women are out there in the music industry at all, it’s still not much of a presence if all they are doing is singing about being in love while prancing around in their underwear.
-They’re not making waves, pushing boundaries or challenging gender norms.
+Back in the early 90s, women were overlooked in the punk, rock and metal genres; 20 years later and things haven’t changed much.
+Pop music is currently very female-dominated, but the most successful women in pop today adhere to a very strict definition of (thin, young, white) beauty, very sexualised, and few write their own songs.
+It’s a good thing that women are out there in the music industry at all, but mainstream pop right now isn’t making waves, pushing boundaries or challenging gender norms.
 We need some more powerful women who play their own instruments, write their own songs, and have some bravado!
-We need women in rock who sing about the things that really matter – misogyny, feminism, bigotry, politics, ethics, religion, sexuality and philosophy.
+We need women in rock who sing about the things that really matter – misogyny, feminism, bigotry, politics, ethics, sexuality and philosophy.
 I want to be one of those women.
-But this time round the riot grrrls need to learn how to play music really well and show the men up.
-For too long, women have been told that playing rock is unfeminine, and that girls can’t ‘do’ rock.
-Bullshit.
-I want to defy all those messages and show that women can write and play good rock music just as well as men can.
-I think Jennifer Hall summed those ideas up quite well (quote taken from Amber Forrester’s blog):
+I want to defy the messages that women can’t do rock, and show that women can write and play just as well as men can.
+Jennifer Hall summed those ideas up quite well, and this echoes my own feelings about the revival (quote taken from Amber Forrester’s blog):

 “I’m all for it (the revival of riot grrrl), but this time around we should really show ’em and actually learn how to play music.
 With the amount of musical ineptness that resides in most bands (at least the relatively popular ones) now, a brilliant, technically-able, thought-provoking, ass-kicking set of female musicians would be a revelation.
 As a musician that has worked hard at my craft for many years, I’m always vaguely insulted that I’m lumped in with bands like Bikini Kill and Hole, whom I appreciate for so many things, but not so much for their musical prowess.”